Organ donation after euthanasia for mental suffering

 According to psychiatrist and SCEN physician Richard Oude Voshaar, this is easily explained.
 'In patients with a psychiatric basis, there are less often medical contraindications for organ donation.'
 As a result, a wish to donate can relatively often be fulfilled.

 At the same time, he observes that many healthcare providers are still insufficiently familiar with the possibilities and procedures of ODE in this context.
-This lack of knowledge can lead to the subject not being discussed, or being discussed too late.
+That lack of knowledge can lead to the subject not being discussed, or being discussed too late.

 Knowledge Dossier Euthanasia

-Two separate processes
+Two separate trajectories

 An important principle of ODE is that euthanasia and organ donation always remain two separate procedures.
 Both the assessment and the execution must take place strictly separately.
 'The rule is that the donation procedure can only be started once the euthanasia procedure has been fully completed.
-Competence is also assessed separately for both decisions.'
+Competency is also assessed separately for both decisions.'

-Once the euthanasia procedure is finalized, I think it is very normal for the doctor to bring up ODE
+“Once the euthanasia procedure is finalized, I find it very normal for the doctor to bring up ODE”

 When do you discuss organ donation?